jobiols/odoo-addons/scaffold_module/README.rst

    :alt: Maintainability

-This module is a blah blah blah
+This module is a blah blah blah.

 Installation
 ============